marideguia/ghost-post/README.md

 # ghost-post

-GhostPost is an anonymous learning engagement tool that encourages audiences to communicate with their peers and lecturers in real time.
+GhostPost is an anonymous learning engagement tool that allows audiences to communicate with their peers and lecturers in real time.